 Hardik Pandya Avoids Stepping Out Of The House, Not Picking Calls Post Koffee With Karan Controversy

 Hardik Pandya and KL Rahul's episode on Koffee With Karan remains to be the most controversial episode of this season at least!
 The controversial comments made by the cricketers have had a major impact on the people.
-Because of their controversial remarks, the cricketers were suspended by BCCI.
+Because of their controversial remarks, the cricketers were suspended by the BCCI.
 While trying to be 'cool' on the show, Hardik has lost his reputation and a few big brands!
 The cricketer is facing the consequence of his controversial remarks.
 It seems that the all-rounder did not celebrate Makar Sankranti, reveals his father!

-Hardik Hasn’t Stepped Out Of The House; Neither He Is Picking Any Calls!
+Hardik Hasn’t Stepped Out Of The House; He Is Not Even Taking Any Calls!

 Hardik's father revealed to Mid-day that ever since he has returned from Australia, he hasn't stepped out of the house.
 He was quoted as saying, "He watched the match.
 Ever since he has returned from Australia, he has not stepped out of the house.
 He is also not taking any calls... he is just taking rest."